Ingredients

 ceramide complex

 A number of different ceramides are found naturally in the skin and play an important role in barrier function and water retaining abilities of the skin.
 Skin dysfunction, UV exposure and ageing can deplete ceramide levels in the skin, thereby increasing trans epidermal water loss (TEWL).
 Topically applied ceramides have been shown to hydrate the skin and help to reduce TEWL, as well as having the potential to offer a protective mechanism from sources of irritation (e.g. SLS).
-My formulation contains a skin-identical blend of ceramides 1, 3, 6 II as well as cholesterol (another lipid found naturally in the skin) and the ceramide precursor phytosphingosine.
+My formulation contains a skin-identical blend of ceramides NP, AP, EOP (or ceramides I, III and 6 II) as well as cholesterol (another lipid found naturally in the skin) and the ceramide precursor phytosphingosine.
 Phytosphingosine is a naturally occurring lipid which as well as having an ability to repair a damaged skin barrier, has also shown anti-inflammatory and anti-bacterial properties.
 Ceramide complex is found in my barrier support serum and both moisturisers.

 biosaccharide gum-1